AyalaVirtual/ChristmasPlanner-FrontEnd/README.md

 For the final step of the planning phase, I created an ERD (entity relationship diagram) to plan my different models and their relevant attributes.
 This helped me to visualize their individual tables and corresponding attributes in the database.

 Then, I built the back-end of the app, using Java, the Spring framework, and H2 Database to create a REST API.
 Finally, I did my API testing using MockMVC before moving on to create the front-end of the app.
+After creating a new Angular app for the front-end, I created my components, routes, and services, and connected the front-end to the back-end, before circling back to work on the styling.